Murder of April Jones

 April Sue-Lyn Jones (4 April 2007 – c.
 1 October 2012) was a Welsh child from Machynlleth, Powys, who disappeared on 1 October 2012, after being sighted getting into a vehicle near her home.
-The disappearance of April Jones, aged five, generated a large amount of national and international press coverage.
-A 46-year-old English man, Mark Bridger, was subsequently arrested and convicted.
+Her disappearance, at the age of five, generated a large amount of national and international press coverage.
+Mark Bridger was arrested and later charged with April's murder.

 On 30 May 2013, Bridger was found guilty of April's abduction and murder, in addition to perverting the course of justice.
-He was sentenced to life imprisonment with a whole life tariff, meaning he will never be released.
+He was sentenced to life imprisonment with a whole life order, meaning that he will serve the sentence without the possibility of parole.

 Disappearance

 On the evening of 1 October 2012, April Jones attended swimming lessons at a local leisure centre while her mother and father attended a parents' evening at her school.
-Afterwards, April invited a friend from school, aged seven, to come to her house to watch the film Tangled.
-After that, April pleaded with her parents to allow her to play with her friend outside despite the late hour.
-April's parents eventually gave in, with her mother telling the girl that she did not want April to be out for too long.
-April Jones was last seen by her parents, riding her small pink bicycle, at approximately 7pm.
-At 7.15pm, Jones was playing with her friends at the Bryn-y-Gog housing estate in Machynlleth.
+Afterwards, Jones invited a school friend to come to her house.
+They were allowed to play outside, with April's mother telling her not to be out for too long.
+She was last seen by her parents at approximately 7:00 p.m.
+At 7:15 p.m. she was playing with her friends at the Bryn-y-Gog housing estate in Machynlleth.

-Approximately 20 minutes after allowing April to leave the house, her mother Coral set out to search for her.
-At 7.29pm, having been unable to find her daughter, Coral dialled 999 to report April missing and summoned an officer from the Dyfed–Powys Police.
+At 7:29 p.m.
+April's mother was unable to find her and dialled 999 to report her missing, summoning an officer from the Dyfed-Powys Police.
 The first officer on the scene spoke to a child witness who reported seeing April climbing into a grey van.
-The Dyfed–Powys Police immediately upgraded the investigation to a "critical incident" and launched a massive search across Machynlleth.
-Scores of civilians, some alerted by social networks, joined in the search, with the number swelling into the hundreds by the early morning hours of 2 October.
+The Dyfed-Powys Police immediately upgraded the investigation to a "critical incident" and launched a massive search across Machynlleth.
+Many civilians, some alerted by social networks, joined in the search, with the number swelling into the hundreds by the early morning hours of 2 October.